saifulkhan/storytelling-vis/README.md

     <small><i>Figure 1: Sequence diagram demonstrating a story creation process and important classes and methods involved.</i></small>
     <br><br>
 </div>

-**Code:** See the implementation of story pages in `src/pages/storyboards` folder.

-**Example:** See COVID-19 story with a single time series and Machine learning multi-variate story in the UI.

-### Feature Action Tables UI

-This is an experimental feature and incomplete functionality.
-To add a new table, see `src/services/TableService.ts`

 ## Additional Information